-EMX holds an effective 0.5% NSR royalty interest in Avalon Minerals Ltd.'s ("Avalon") Viscaria iron-copper property located in the Kiruna mining district of northern Sweden.
+EMX holds an effective 0.5% NSR royalty interest in Avalon Minerals Ltd.'s ("Avalon") Viscaria iron-copper property located in the Kiruna mining district.
 Upon receipt of US\$12 million in royalty revenues, the royalty rate increases to a 1.0% NSR.
-Avalon's Environment and Social Impact Assessment (ESIA) activities continued as required for project development as outlined in their Q4 2015 copper-only "scoping study" (see Avalon news releases dated December 18, 2015).
+Avalon reported that work continued on increasing the scale of the Viscaria copper project, with additional geological and mine modelling studies resulting in the delineation of a larger open pit scenario (see Avalon June 2016 quarterly report).